The Transpension Type: Technical Report: Multipliers and presheaves

 Note that $B$, being a type in a presheaf CwF, is a presheaf over the category of elements of $\Gamma . \paren{ \transppsh{\yoneda U}{\Psi} A }\brac{ \reindexpsh{\yoneda U}{\Psi} }$.
 Hence it acts on cells

-Now we divide such cells in two classes: on-boundary cells (for which $\pi_2 \circ \vfi$ is \emph{not} dimensionally split) and total cells (the others).
+Now we divide such cells in two classes: on-boundary cells (for which $(V, \vfi)$ is on the boundary) and total cells (the others).
 As $\wknpsh{(\in \partial U)}{\Psi \multip \yoneda U}$ is exactly the restriction of presheaves to the on-boundary cells, it is clear that $b_\partial$ determines the action of $b$ on those.

-For total cells, note that the full subcategory of $\catV / (\Psi \multip \yoneda U)$ consisting of the total elements, is (by \cref{thm:provident-kernel}) equivalent to $\catW / \Psi$, with one direction given by $\freshslice{U}{\Psi}$.
+For total cells, note that the full subcategory of $\catV / (\Psi \multip \yoneda U)$ consisting of the total elements, is (by \cref{thm:pw-quotient}) equivalent to $\catW / \Psi$, with one direction given by $\freshslice{U}{\Psi}$.
 Restriction to total cells is then given by the central lifting of that functor, being $\lollipsh{\yoneda U}{\Psi}$.
-Combined with the knowledge that $\lollipsh{\yoneda U}{\Psi} \transppsh{\yoneda U}{\Psi} \cong \Id$ (\cref{thm:provident-quantification}), this reveals that $\mathring b$ determines the action of $b$ on total cells.
+Combined with the knowledge that $\lollipsh{\yoneda U}{\Psi} \transppsh{\yoneda U}{\Psi} \cong \Id$ (\cref{thm:pw-quantification}), this reveals that $\mathring b$ determines the action of $b$ on total cells.

 \textbf{Completeness of the coherence criterion.} The action of a term on cells should be natural with respect to restriction.
 This is automatic when considered with respect to morphisms between cells that are either both total or both on-boundary.
-Moreover, there are no morphisms $\chi : (V, \vfi) \to (V', \vfi') : \catV / (\Psi \multip U)$ from a total cell to an on-boundary cell, since \cref{thm:dim-split} asserts that if $\pi_2 \circ \vfi' \circ \chi$ is dimensionally split, then so is $\pi_2 \circ \vfi'$.
+Moreover, there are no morphisms $\chi : (V, \vfi) \to (V', \vfi') : \catV / (\Psi \multip U)$ from a total cell to an on-boundary cell, since the boundary is a well-defined presheaf.
 So we still need to prove naturality w.r.t. morphisms from on-boundary cells to total cells.

 Let $\chi : (V, \vfi) \to (V', \vfi')$ be such a morphism.
 Then $(V', \vfi') \cong_\iota \freshslice U \Psi (W, \psi) \cong \freshslice U \Psi \sumslice U \Psi \freshslice U \Psi (W, \psi) \cong \freshslice U \Psi \sumslice U \Psi (V', \vfi')$ by an isomorphism